 8 Essential Foods to Kickstart Your Immune System and Prevent Inflammation

 Garlic.
-Known as one of nature’s more potent remedies, garlic has “antiviral, antifungal, and antibacterial properties,” says Christine Gerbstadt, MD, RD, a physician and nutritionist in Sarasota, Florida.
+Known as one of nature’s most potent remedies, garlic has “antiviral, antifungal, and antibacterial properties,” says Christine Gerbstadt, MD, RD, a physician and nutritionist in Sarasota, Florida.
 And for those who think medicine should smell bad, its effectiveness may be linked to allicin, the sulfurous chemical compound responsible for crushed garlic’s unmistakable, pungent odor.
 Gerbstadt says studies show that allicin not only inhibits the growth of bacteria, it can even kill some germs on contact.
 In one study at Boston City Hospital, garlic successfully killed 14 strains of bacteria taken from the noses and throats of children with ear infections.
 Now for the tricky part: To experience the full benefits of garlic in combating colds and flu, you’d have to eat an entire bulb—raw—every day.
 However, softening garlic by roasting or sautéing will subdue the strong flavor and lend a more palatable sweetness while still retaining most of its immune-boosting potency.
 What’s more, eating any amount of garlic will provide some benefit, says Gerbstadt.

 Shiitake Mushrooms.
 Long revered in China for both culinary and medicinal reasons, shiitake mushrooms add more than their rich flavor to a dish.
-Research shows that shiitake help produce a type of white blood cell called natural killer cells, which release a type of protein into the infected cells that causes them to self-destruct.
+Research shows that shiitake help produces a type of white blood cell called natural killer cells, which release a type of protein into the infected cells that causes them to self-destruct.
 Research also attributes the powerful effect of shiitake mushrooms to their unique complex sugars—called lentinan.
 Structurally similar to bacteria, lentinan “tricks” your body into feeling threatened, which kicks the immune system into a higher gear.

 Tea.
 This comforting beverage does an admirable job of soothing the throat and relaxing the senses, even as it helps build up your resistance behind the scenes.
 Green tea, one of the least processed varieties, contains the highest amount of nutrients, but black teas are also rich in health benefits.
 In fact, powerful compounds known as polyphenols comprise nearly 30 percent of their dry weight.
 Why is that so important?
 Well, thanks to the air we breathe and much of the food we eat, our body is constantly bombarded with free radicals, which steal electrons from healthy cells and, in the process, damage their DNA.
 The selfless polyphenols offer up their own electrons to these unstable atoms, rendering them harmless and eliminating the threat, explains Kerry Neville, RD, a dietitian in Kirkland, Washington.